WWSP

 WWSP (89.9 FM) is a student-operated radio station broadcasting from Stevens Point, Wisconsin.
 The station is owned by the Board of Regents of the University of Wisconsin System.
 Broadcasting an alternative format, it features locally sourced programming augmented by AP Radio.

 Each April the station hosts a trivia contest run by local radio personality Jim "Oz" Oliva and John Eckendorf.
 It serves as a fundraiser for the station and the college.
 Billing itself as "The World's Largest Trivia Contest," the contest regularly draws 12,000 players with local participants from Portage County and other counties such as Wood and Marathon.
 Distant teams and displaced members of local teams can also participate remotely through the station's webcast.

+History

+WWSP signed on the air as WSUS-FM on November 5, 1968, to deliever election results.
+The station received a permanent license from the Federal Communications Commission (FCC) on January 1969.
+WSUS-FM changed its call letters to WWSP on April 1972.

 In 2019, the governor of Wisconsin, Tony Evers, declared the second weekend of April "Trivia Weekend".